 You may want to also avoid known food triggers.
-IBD prevention also requires dietary changes, such as limiting dairy products and consuming more low-fat foods than high-fat foods.
+IBD prevention requires dietary changes, such as limiting dairy products and consuming more low fat foods than high fat foods.
 You may need to start eating smaller, more frequent meals.

 If you believe alcohol is your trigger, consider going without or cutting back on your alcohol consumption and see if that has an effect.

 The most common complication from diarrhea is dehydration.
 It can be a serious health risk for older adults and young children, especially.

 A combination of dietary changes, medications, and lifestyle adjustments may be necessary.
 Future symptom flare-ups may be unavoidable.
-But you should try to adhere to a treatment plan to limit episodes in the future if possible.
+But it’s recommended that you try to stick to a treatment plan to limit episodes in the future if possible.

 Consider working with a doctor and reporting any changes in your health.
 There’s no reason to put up with discomfort if treatment options are available.